dozmus/csar/design-docs/Specification and Time Plan.md

 * Object-Oriented Programming principles - model the system as interactions amongst a set of objects (this is the consensus approach for Java development).
   The most used are polymorphism and the Liskov substitution principle throughout the project, for extensibility.

-TODO add onto this as appropriate
+{TODO add onto this as appropriate}

 # Technologies Used
-CSAR will be programmed in Java 8, this is because I am very well-versed in it, it bought forth a powerful directory walking API, it has lambda support, and it is cross-platform.
+CSAR will be programmed in Java 8, this is because I am well-versed in it, it introduced a powerful directory walking API (which my project relies upon), it has lambda support (which is very useful), and it is cross-platform.

-There are many different language parsers available, but the most convenient to use (due to documentation, support and pre-written grammars) appears to be ANTLR4.
+There are many different language parsers available, but the most convenient to use due to the availability of documentation, support, and pre-written grammars appears to be ANTLR4.

 It will use JUnit for unit testing because it is industry standard and thus supported by the most popular IDEs.
 Mockito/PowerMockito may also be used for advanced testing if necessary.